G-Research/fasttrackml/README.md

 As the name implies, the emphasis is on speed -- fast logging, fast retrieval.

+## mlflow-go

+> [!TIP]
+> We are excited to be developing the next evolution of performant experiment tracking at [mlflow/mlflow-go-backend](https://github.com/mlflow/mlflow-go-backend)!

 ### Quickstart

 #### Run the tracking server